ragart-uoc/uoc-m7.458-pec1/README.md

-# UOC - M7.458 - M1 - Old assets
+# UOC - M7.458 - M1

-A simple Unity project created to test the contents in M1 using the old Standard Assets
+A simple Unity project created to test the contents in M1